Backup & Restore¶

 then use the

-command issued in some wallet.
+importprivkeycommand to import individual PrivateKey/Address pairs, where the Private Key could come from thedumpfile, or from the output of adumpprivkeycommand issued in some wallet.
 The use of these commands is not generally recommended, especially if you are using an HD wallet.
 However, in certain circumstances, these commands might be the only way to salvage funds.